tldr-pages/tldr/pages/common/composer.md

 `composer require {{user/package-name}}`

-- Install all dependencies in `composer.json` for this project:
+- Install all the dependencies in this project's `composer.json`:

 `composer install`